SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 I _always_ have questions.
 Here are just the top few:
 - Where is this sculpture, who put it there, and why?
 - Why a soldier?
-This soldier has a scallop on his brassard which indicates service in Spain, so which conflict was that and what should I think about this soldier?
+This soldier has a scallop on his brassard which indicates service in a pilgrimage and some affiliation with St James the Greater, patron of Spain.
+So which conflict was he in and what should I think about this soldier?
 - Who are all those people behind the soldier, kneeling on something like steps, with their hands upraised?
 - Who is the woman to the right, talking into a grille of some sort?
 Why can't we see anything other than the legs of the person on the other side of the grille?
-- What's with the weird architecture: elaborate curtain on the upper right, and elaborately sculpted columns in the style of Corinth with _spears_ around the base?
+- What's with the weird architecture: elaborate curtain on the upper right like a stage setting (memory theatre of the soldier's memories?), and elaborately sculpted columns in the style of Corinth with _spears_ around the base?
 - Why is the soldier holding what almost looks like a Roman _pilum_, a short spear for close-in fighting?
 This is not normally an implement of dog-petting (unless I've been doing it wrong my whole life, and the dogs have just been really forgiving of my lapse